Thermodynamic Bethe Ansatz and Generalised Hydrodynamics in the sine-Gordon model: Thermodynamic Bethe Ansatz of the sine--Gordon model

 \subsection{The sine--Gordon TBA system}

-Here, we derive the sine--Gordon TBA system apart from reflectionless points\footnote{For integer values of $1/\xi$, the system can be directly written down due to the absence of reflection.}.
-Let us write the coupling as
+Here we discuss the sine--Gordon TBA system apart from reflectionless points\footnote{For integer values of $1/\xi$, the system can be directly written down due to the absence of reflection.}.
+For the details of the derivation, see Appendix \ref{sec:coupled_TBA}.